Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Control Design and Stability Proof

 Then, the accompanying function corresponding to the actuator part can be defined as,

-where \(\mathcal{D}_F(\mathcal{L}_{ai}\rVert \hat{\mathcal{L}}_{ai}) \) is defined the same as (\ref{equ25}).
-Taking the derivative of (\ref{equ35}) and using (\ref{equ34}), one can obtain,
+where \(\mathcal{D}_F(\mathcal{L}_{ai}\rVert \hat{\mathcal{L}}_{ai}) \) is defined the same as (\ref{equ36}).
+Taking the derivative of (\ref{equ46}) and using (\ref{equ45}), one can obtain,

-Now, by defining \(s_{ai} = Y^T_{ai}(\Dot{q}_{ri}-\Dot{q}_i)\), replacing (\ref{equ31})-(\ref{equ33}) in (\ref{equ36}), and using the fact that \(\Dot{e}_a=\Dot{q}_r-\Dot{q}\), we get to,
+Now, by defining \(s_{ai} = Y^T_{ai}(\Dot{q}_{ri}-\Dot{q}_i)\), replacing (\ref{equ42})-(\ref{equ44}) in (\ref{equ47}), and using the fact that \(\Dot{e}_a=\Dot{q}_r-\Dot{q}\), we get to,

-In the control signal (\ref{equ30}), the last term is related to the state constraint, which is derived from the logarithmic Lyapunov function.
-In this constraint term, defining error based on the required angle applies much stricter control action to avoid violating the constraints, resulting in nearly zero tracking error.
+In the control signal (\ref{equ41}), the last term is related to the state constraint, which is derived from the logarithmic Lyapunov function.
+In this constraint term, defining error based on the required angle applies much stricter control action to avoid violating the constraints, resulting in a very small tracking error.
 Moreover, human exogenous torque \(\tau_{hi}\) is estimated along with the error vector of RBFNNs.